Scikit-Learn#

 Scikit-Learn is a popular Python package that provides a set of algorithms and tools for machine learning that are both easy to use and effective.
 The package includes support for various tasks, including classification, regression, clustering, dimensionality reduction and model selection and normalization.

-In scikit-learn the models that are avaliable include a massive number of possible arguements, and so for the purpose of this course the default arguements have been used.
+In Scikit-Learn, the models that are available include a massive number of possible arguments, and so for the purpose of this course, the default arguments have been used.

 air_pollution_data_2023_complete_dataset["date"] = pd.to_datetime(air_pollution_data_2023_complete_dataset["date"], format="%d/%m/%Y %H:%M")